ulflulfl/ntp/accuracy/Readme.md

 ## NTP Stratum

-The stratum is the count of NTP server hops from a clock source like GPS or DCF77 to an NTP server or client.
+The stratum is the count of NTP server hops from a [clock source](clock-sources.md) like GPS or DCF77 to an NTP server or client.
 An NTP server directly connected to such a clock source has the stratum 1.
 Each NTP server hop increases the stratum by one.

 Typical internet NTP servers have a stratum of 1, 2 or 3.
-As an NTP client has a stratum increased by one, its stratum will be usually 2, 3 or 4.
+As an NTP client has a stratum increased by one (related to the NTP server it is connected to), its stratum will be usually 2, 3 or 4.

 Stratum 16 marks an unsynchronized NTP server and values higher than 16 aren't valid.

 ![stratum.drawio.svg](stratum.drawio.svg)

 Please be aware: In practice, the stratum isn't a good indicator for the expectable accuracy.
 For example: Here in germany, the stratum 3 servers from cloudflare usually have a much higher accuracy compared to the stratum 2 servers from aliexpress.

+---

 ## Accuracy Values